 The ability to swim is a vital lifesaving skill that our partnership takes very seriously.

 In order to tackle some of the barriers around school swimming we have set up the Merton School Swimming Development Group with our local pool provider, GLL and Head Teachers from some of our local primary schools.
-The group have developed a new Merton School Swimming and Water Safety Charter which is a working agreement document to be updated annually.
-We welcome the recent National Swim Group’s ‘Review of Curriculum Swimming and Water Safety Lessons’ and the Recommendations that followed and have ensured that where appropriate these also tie into our agreement.
+The group have developed the Merton Primary Schools’ Swimming and Water Safety Charter which is a working agreement document to be updated annually.
+We welcome the 2017 National Swim Group’s ‘Review of Curriculum Swimming and Water Safety Lessons’ and the Recommendations that followed and have ensured that where appropriate these also tie into our agreement.

 Top Up Swimming